 Sean smelled.
 Today his once white shirt looked particularly unwholesome, the collar blackened and greasy.
 Seen from the side, his ‘tide mark’ was clearly visible – that margin where the damp flannel had reached its limited extent, leaving the ears and neck untouched and uniformly grey.
 His teeth were strangers to a brush.
 The ensuing odour was both sharp and leaden.
 Acidic top notes above a basso profundo of staleness exuding from a body uncared for, even at the age of twelve.

 Sean played rugby a bit.
-Not much speed, but the barrelling gait made him hard to tackle.
-As did his appearance.
+Not much speed, but hard to tackle.
 After the match and however muddy the conditions, he was the only one of us not to shower, dressing quickly over his sports kit, shuffling out of the changing room as soon as he could, and leaving with no goodbyes.
 He seemed indifferent to victory or defeat.

 I hardly knew him.
 Nor did I have the vocabulary then to even speculate on the circumstances of his life.
 Now, waiting for the physics teacher to arrive, Sean pushed a grubby newspaper-cutting over to me.
 Just a few column inches.
 What’s this Sean, I asked?
 Loves and Hates of Sonny and Cher, he replied.

 Four years later he left school to find a job.
 His appearance was no barrier to work as an apprentice mechanic in a back street garage.
 He was quiet in the break times, never rising to his workmates’ banter, shielded by the art of distance he’d developed at school.
 But then he began to arrive late in the mornings or didn’t turn up at all.
 Soon he found himself out of the door.